 Cold exposure (or cold immersion) is any form of exposure to the cold.
 This type of practice comes in many forms:

-– Ice baths.
 In the world of cold water therapy, this is the gold standard.
 This form of cold exposure involves sitting in an icy water container for a short period.
 The typical temperature range for an ice bath is between 35°F and 60°F (2°C and 16°C).
 Read here for more about the benefits of ice bathing.

 How does cold immersion work?